About Me

 What kind of camera did you use?

-I’ve been rocking the same Canon Rebel XT for almost five years, and it’s served me well.
+I’ve been rocking the same Canon Rebel XT for over five years, and it’s served me well.
 I tend to break electronics a lot, so the fact that my camera has survived this long is a pretty good endorsement in itself.
 If it breaks, I might save up for a fancier model, but I don’t plan on replacing it otherwise.
 I mostly use this lens, which is one of the most affordable Canon lenses you can find, and it is an excellent lens for the price (and if you’re patient you can sometimes find it for as low as $80).

 I use minimal Photoshop to edit my images, and everything I know about taking pictures I learned from trial and error and gentle guidance from my friend Andria, a professional photographer.
 I don’t think i’m a good photographer, but I think I do okay and sometimes I get lucky and get some really good shots.